midasdev711/Physician-Signup/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-On the very first screen, the name, email, and facility name should all be passed by the URL (i.e. docsignup.alem.health?name=Ivan Pavlov&email=test@email.com&facility=AlemHealth Test Facility)
+On the very first screen, the name, email, and facility name should all be passed by the URL (i.e. docsignup.alem.health?Name=Ivan Pavlov&email=test@email.com&facility=AlemHealth Test Facility)

 ## Technologies
 Project is created with:

 - React version: 16.9.0
 - React-Router version: 5.0.1
 - Ant Design version: 3.23.2